badiaamakhlouf/DS_ML_InterviewBank/README.md

 Primarily, we feature two main subjects: data science and machine learning.
 Each subject comprises a set of modules that zero in on specific areas within data or machine learning.
 Consequently, the repository contains a comprehensive collection of questions tailored to each module, offering a targeted resource for in-depth exploration of related topics.

 ## 1- Data science
-Regardless of your level (junior, senior, or lead), there are fundamental concepts and skills that individuals should master before going into a data science interview.
+Regardless of your career level—whether you're a junior, mid-level, senior, or lead—there are essential technical concepts and skills that every individual should master before embarking on a data science interview.
-Here's a comprehensive list that spans different levels:
+Certainly, there are certain data science skills that are exclusively required for senior or lead positions.
+Here, I provide you with a comprehensive list tailored to different proficiency levels:

-- [Statistics and Probability](pages/statistics_and_probability.md): understand fundamental statistical concepts, hypothesis testing, confidence intervals, and probability distributions.
+- [Probability and Statistics](pages/statistics_and_probability.md): it is required to master and understand fundamental statistical concepts such as mean, standard deviation, variance etc. Also, probability distributions, Central Limit Theorem, Bayes’ Theorem and confidence intervals.
-- [Programming Proficiency](pages/programming_proficiency.md): master a programming language commonly used in data science, such as Python or R, and be comfortable with data manipulation libraries like Pandas and NumPy
+- [Programming Proficiency](pages/programming_proficiency.md): The primary programming languages used in the data science field are Python and R. The choice between the two depends on various factors.
+For instance, if you're dealing with intricate data requiring extensive statistical computations and superior data visualization capabilities, R is often preferred.
+On the other hand, Python is better suited for a wide range of data science tasks, including machine learning, deep learning, and artificial intelligence applications.
+Ultimately, the decision hinges on the specific requirements of your project and your familiarity with each language's ecosystem.
-- [Data Cleaning and Preprocessing](pages/data_cleaning_and_preprocessing.md): master how to handle missing data, outliers, and perform preprocessing tasks to prepare data for analysis and modeling
+- [Data Cleaning and Preprocessing](pages/data_cleaning_and_preprocessing.md): This step involves mastering the handling of missing data (null values), encoding categorical variables, handling outliers, and executing various data manipulation tasks.
+This step is essential for extracting accurate insights from the provided data.
+Successfully completing these cleaning and preprocessing steps is crucial for subsequent stages, such as feature engineering and extraction, where refined features are created to enhance model performance.
-- [Feature Engineering](pages/feature_engineering.md): understand the importance of feature engineering and how to create relevant features to improve model performance.
+- [Feature Engineering and Feature Extraction](pages/feature_engineering.md): This step involves identifying and extracting relevant features from raw data or transforming existing ones.
+As mentioned earlier, feature engineering and extraction are crucial tasks for enhancing model performance and obtaining meaningful insights.
-- [Data Visualization](pages/data_visualization.md): create effective visualizations using libraries like Matplotlib or Seaborn to communicate insights and findings clearly.
+- [Data Visualization and Exploratory Data Analysis (EDA)](pages/data_visualization.md): create effective visualizations using libraries like Matplotlib or Seaborn to communicate insights and findings clearly.
-- [Machine Learning Fundamentals](pages/machine_learning_fundamentals.md): gain a solid understanding of fundamental machine learning algorithms, encompassing both supervised and unsupervised learning.
-Develop expertise in model evaluation techniques and the adeptness to select the most suitable algorithm for diverse scenarios.
-This proficiency will be further detailed in the second subject, which delves into Machine Learning and MLOPS
+- [Machine Learning Fundamentals](pages/machine_learning_fundamentals.md): Machine learning, a subset of AI, focuses on creating algorithms that enable computers to learn from data and make decisions or predictions.
+It's essential to understand fundamentals in ML algorithms, including supervised and unsupervised learning methods, and master model evaluation techniques.
+These skills will be expanded more upon in the advanced ML and MLOps topic in the second section.
-- [SQL Skills](pages/sql_skills_for_data_science): be proficient in SQL for querying databases and extracting relevant information
+- [SQL Skills](pages/sql_skills_for_data_science): Every data scientist should master SQL to access and manipulate data effectively, including tasks like aggregation, filtering, and sorting.
+SQL remains the cornerstone language for data work, making proficiency in it essential for success in the field.
-- [Experimental Design](pages/experimental_design.md): understand how to design experiments and A/B tests to draw meaningful conclusions from data.
+- [Experimental Design](pages/experimental_design.md): it is fundamental for optimizing solutions to complex problems.
+It covers various aspects such as finding the most effective data acquisition methods, testing hypotheses, and validating assumptions through techniques like A/B testing.
-- [Big Data Technologies](pages/big_data_technologies.md): familiarity with big data tools and technologies, such as Hadoop, Spark, or Hive, can be beneficial for more senior roles.
+- [Big Data Technologies](pages/big_data_technologies.md): Indeed, big data shares many similarities with data science.
+The primary distinction lies in the scale of data involved.
+In big data, we handle vast volumes of data, necessitating specialized skills and technologies from both data engineering and data science domains.
+Proficiency in tools like Hadoop, Spark, or Hive is particularly advantageous for this area.

  ## 2- Machine Learning and MLOPS